The Price Is Right Live!

 The Price Is Right LIVE! is a staged production show based on the television game show The Price Is Right.

 The live stage shows were originally held at Caesars Entertainment casinos, as well as the Foxwoods Resort & Casino in Connecticut and the Seminole Casino Coconut Creek in Coconut Creek, Florida.
 Following the expiration of the contract with Caesars, the show now travels to various venues throughout the United States and Canada.
 The show made its Canadian debut at Great Canadian Casino’s River Rock and Boulevard Casino Resorts in British Columbia in 2010.
-This tour occurred following Howard Blank visiting the production at Bally’s Las Vegas and meeting with the Fremantle team in Burbank.They are produced in association with Fremantle.
+This tour occurred following Howard Blank visiting the production at Bally’s Las Vegas and meeting with the Fremantle team in Burbank.
+They are produced in association with Fremantle.

 Game play

 In some cases, audience members for each show are asked a series of pricing questions; in some venues, this involves the use of audience response keypads; in others, a pricing game is played at registration prior to the show.
 The top scorers in both accuracy and speed are called as contestants for the One-Bid.
 In still other cases (such as the former Las Vegas and Atlantic City productions, the Branson show and the current touring production), contestants are chosen through a random drawing.
 Unlike on the television show, an entirely new set of contestants are chosen to bid on each One-Bid item and participate in the Showcase Showdown and Showcase.
 "Contestants not appearing on stage" receive a T-shirt.

 A contestant who bids exactly correctly on a One-Bid receives $100 in cash.

 In addition to the people chosen as contestants, other audience members are randomly chosen to win small prizes in-between each pricing game.
-When the show ran at Caesars casinos, the prizes were Caesars Total Rewards credits; the current touring production gives away gift cards for Amazon.com and Bed, Bath and Beyond.
+When the show ran at Caesars casinos, the prizes were Caesars Total Rewards credits; the current touring production gives away gift cards for Amazon.com.

 Typically, the pricing games and Showcases are played for lower stakes and smaller prizes than on the TV version.
 Like the television series, contestants do not have to pay an admission fee to be eligible to be selected as contestants, although they must purchase a ticket to see the entire show.